abhishekarya1/Hash-Define-myNotes/content/spring-boot/reactive.md

 </dependency>
 ```

+This webflux dependency also makes the default embedded HTTP application server as _Netty_, rather than _Tomcat_.

 ### Reactive Data Sources
 For Reactive data sources, we can use any conventional database provider (H2, Postgres, etc) but instead of JPA we use [R2DBC](https://r2dbc.io/) (Reactive Relational Database Connectivity).